idulluioctav/ProgramareAvansata/readME.md

 # Info

 Repo used for the Advanced Programming class.
-Each laboratory branch has it's own readme with more details
+Each laboratory package has it's own readme with more details